Jlkkkcc/Paper-FallingAsleepBifurcation/README.md

 	5. *BifAnalysis\_IndividualFeatures\_Rev*: This folder contains analysis codes for revision supplements, where the bifurcation dynamics were tested on individual features (the nine FPC1 representative features).
 The code *_`Individual_BifFitting_perftLoop.m`_* prepares the feature time series for bifurcation fitting, and *_`TSPrep_IndivFt_IndivSbj_Loopfts.m`_* runs the bifurcation fitting and saves the results.

 To see the figure results, go to the figures folder and visualise them.
+Note that the many trivial analysis codes (such as the summary of certain statistics like mean or standard deviations, or quick test of correlations, as reported in the manuscript) are not all included; the codes here are aiming to cover the main results and key methodologies used.

 -----